shuai-xu/flink/docs/dev/scala_shell.md

   -a <path/to/jar> | --addclasspath <path/to/jar>
         Specifies additional jars to be used in Flink
 Command: yarn [options]
-Starts Flink scala shell connecting to a yarn cluster -n arg | --container arg
+Starts Flink Scala Shell connecting to a yarn cluster -n arg | --container arg
         Number of YARN container to allocate (= Number of TaskManagers) -jm arg | --jobManagerMemory arg